gabeferreira/places/README.md

 # Places

-Places is a collection of photos of the different locations Gabe Ferreira has had the chance to visit.
+A collection of photos from a 5-month trip.